 5. You need FTP access.

 You may see a hosting solution with a much lower price than the competition.
-If it does not have FTP access, then you are losing out on too much to choose that option.
+If it does not have FTP access, you are losing too much to choose that option.
 Again, the price of your hosting solution should be near the bottom of your priority list.
 If you lose FTP access, then you will give up virtually all of your customization options.
 This is only a viable option for the simplest of websites.

 7. Upgrade Options